List of Hollyoaks characters introduced in 2021: Olivia Bradshaw

-Olivia Bradshaw, played by Emily Burnett, made her first appearance on 9 September 2021.
+Olivia Bradshaw-McQueen (also Bradshaw), played by Emily Burnett, made her first appearance on 9 September 2021.
 Her casting and character details were announced on 6 July 2021, where it was confirmed that she would be introduced as part of Prince McQueen's (Malique Thompson-Dwyer) return storyline.
 Olivia becomes a staff member at Hollyoaks High.
 Upon the announcement of her casting, Burnett stated that she is having a lot of fun working with Thompson-Dwyer and Chelsee Healey, who portrays Prince's mother Goldie McQueen.
 Burnett also hoped her character would be considered a part of the McQueen family one day.
 Burnett described Olivia as "classy, very sassy" and someone that knows what she wants.
 Burnett also said that her character is "probably someone you don't want to get on the wrong side of" but noted that she has a good heart, especially concerning Prince.
 Hollyoaks confirmed that Olivia will cause a stir with the McQueen family due to her "self-assuredness and fondness for the finer things in life".
 It was confirmed on 19 December 2022 that Burnett would be departing from Hollyoaks.
 Olivia's final scenes aired on 29 December 2022.

+Following Olivia's debut, Alice Penwill from Inside Soap wrote that she loves Olivia and hoped that Goldie would not "ruin things" between her and Olivia.

 Pearl Anderson

 Pearl Anderson, played by Dawn Hope, made her first appearance on 10 September 2021.
 Her casting was announced on 17 August 2021 and it was confirmed that she would be introduced as a figure from Walter Deveraux's (Trevor A. Toussaint) past.
-It was stated that Pearl is a friend of his dead wife Gloria and the Deveraux family in general.
+Pearl is a friend of his dead wife Gloria and the Deveraux family in general.
 Pearl's intention for coming to the village is to catch up with the Deveraux family and to reminisce about her memories with Gloria.
-Digital Spy's Justin Harp wrote that Pearl's presence could help Walter to recover from his health struggles and being the victim of a robbery, hinting that their bond may become more than friendship.
-On her casting, Hope said that she was thrilled to be joining the cast of Hollyoaks and voiced her excitement to be playing Pearl, who she described as fun-loving, vibrant and stylish.
+Hope said that she was thrilled to be joining the cast of Hollyoaks and voiced her excitement to be playing Pearl, who she described as fun-loving, vibrant and stylish.
 Writing for the Metro, Stephen Patterson described Pearl as a gregarious and forthright character who "brings a welcomed warmth to those around her".
 Patterson also noted that Pearl is an adventurous woman who refuses to slow down her life.

+Sharon Bailey

+Sharon Bailey, portrayed by Jamelia, is the daughter of Pearl Anderson (Dawn Hope), mother of Zoe Anderson (Garcia Brown) and the childhood friend of Martine Deveraux (Kéllé Bryan).
+She made her debut in episode 5675, originally broadcast on 10 September 2021.
+This was Jameila's second role in the show since 2003.
+In March 2023, it was announced that Jamelia had reprised the role, and she returned on 21 March 2023.
+It was announced on 27 March 2024 that the Jamelia had left the role.
+She departed in episode 6360, originally broadcast on 24 April 2024.